freedomofpress/dangerzone/docs/developer/release/pre-release.md

 - [ ] Bump the Debian version by adding a new changelog entry in `debian/changelog`
 - [ ] [Bump the minimum Docker Desktop versions](#bump-the-minimum-docker-desktop-version) in `isolation_provider/container.py`
 - [ ] Bump the dates and versions in the `Dockerfile.env`
+- [ ] Bump the bundled log index in `dangerzone/updater/signatures.py` with the log index of the bundled sandbox.
 - [ ] Update the download links in our `INSTALL.md` page to point to the new version (the download links will be populated after the release)
 - [ ] Update screenshot in `README.md`, if necessary
 - [ ] CHANGELOG.md should be updated to include a list of all major changes since the last release